132nd-etcher/docs/EDLM/index.md

 4. Build the new library incrementally, green-lighting documents one by one until they all pass QA

 In all honesty, I'm unable to give an objective estimate of the time this will take, mainly because I don't know who will be able to spend time on this.
 Older documents, whose maintainers are gone or inactive, can be updated by myself or anyone willing.

+### Crash course

+I plan on offering crash course with Git/Github/Markdown to the people who are interested in it, and to write a few pages long tutorial to help getting newcomers started as well.

+The crash course should take about 30 minutes on TS, getting people to install the necessary tools, and get started with them ("hands on" tutorial).

+the written tutorial would be much of the same, covering the installation of tools, the publishing process and a few syntax related guidelines.